One kilometer from the village of Jimena, nestled in a wood of Acebuche and oak

 Through to the en suite shower room – very unusual – atypical with its Victorian toilet and vintage French shower bowl – again it all adds to the character of this individualistic bathroom….and again the doors leading to the terrace with a little private seating area.

-Stairs lead down from the bathroom to the downstairs twin room.
-This room can be connected to the master bedroom via the bathroom for children or the door closed for privacy and the room accessed from outside, just below the front terrace.
-There are 2 double brass beds.
+Stairs lead down from the bathroom to the downstairs rooms.
+These room can be connected to the master bedroom via the bathroom for children or the door closed for privacy and the room accessed from outside, just below the front terrace.
+There are 2 double beds, one in each of the downstairs rooms.

 The bedroom downstairs also has its own very unique bathroom, the centre piece a large ceramic bath – rescued from an English boarding school many years ago.